Halloween 2023 Sale

 This week’s blog post focuses specifically on resources for sapphic literature writers.
 This is intended to be a living document.
 Links will be added as they are found.

-Here are some of the best online writing and information resources for sapphic fiction authors:
+Here are some of the best online writing and information resources for sapphic fiction authors and most other authors.
+(Updated with additions and corrections November 15th, 2023…still not exhaustive!):

 - From award winning author and senior Ylva Publishing editor, Jae, her website and newsletter for authors, The Sapphic Quill, and her craft books and tips newsletter written under her legal name, Sandra Gerth.